megmuni/ABM-NM-optimization/docs/git_computecanada.md

 Hi [username]!
 You've successfully authenticated, but Github does not provide shell access.
 ```

 9. You should be able to perform actions like merging/pulling.
-Clone the repository using the SSH option:
+Clone the repository using the SSH option into a directory of your choosing:

 ```
 git clone git@github.com:mintary/abm-opt.git